openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 build_ovtf.py --help

 ###  2.2. <a name='BuildInstructionsforIntelAtomProcessor'></a>Build Instructions for Intel Atom® Processor
-In order to build **OpenVINO™ integration with TensorFlow** to use on Intel Atom® processor, we recommend building TF from source.
-The command below will build TF and OpenVINO™ from source for Intel Atom® processors.
+In order to build **OpenVINO™ integration with TensorFlow** to use with the Intel Atom® processor, we recommend building TF from source, by using the following command:

         python3 build_ovtf.py --build_tf_from_source --cxx11_abi_version=1 --target_arch silvermont

 ###  2.3. <a name='BuildVerification'></a> Build Verification
 When the build is finished, a new `virtualenv` directory is created in `build_cmake/venv-tf-py3`.
-Build artifacts (ex: the `openvino_tensorflow-<VERSION>-cp36-cp36m-manylinux2014_x86_64.whl`) are created in the `build_cmake/artifacts/` directory.
+Build artifacts (e.g. the `openvino_tensorflow-<VERSION>-cp36-cp36m-manylinux2014_x86_64.whl`) are created in the `build_cmake/artifacts/` directory.

 Activate the following `virtualenv` to start using **OpenVINO™ integration with TensorFlow**.